ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-lightning.rst

 mean validation accuracy of ``0.987062``!

 In summary, PyTorch Lightning Modules are easy to extend to use with Tune.
-It just took us writing one or two callbacks and a small wrapper function to get great performing parameter configurations.
+It just took us importing one or two callbacks and a small wrapper function to get great performing parameter configurations.